 Dog Prednisone and Thirst (Why It Happens)

-If your dog seems to be drinking bowl after bowl of water while on prednisone, you’re not alone.
-This sudden thirst can be startling for many dog owners — especially when it appears overnight.
+Sudden thirst while on prednisone can be startling for many dog owners — especially when it appears overnight.

-We outline the common causes of increased thirst in dogs taking prednisone, what you can do at home, and when to seek veterinary help.
+We outline reasons why increased thirst in dogs taking prednisone happens and what you can do.

 Prednisone often causes excessive thirst because of how it affects your dog’s metabolism, hormone balance, and kidney function.
 This steroid medication mimics natural cortisol, which helps control inflammation and immune responses.
 However, one of its side effects is increased water intake (polydipsia) and more frequent urination (polyuria).